My Bugoy Goes to Congress

 My Bugoy Goes to Congress is a 1987 Filipino political comedy film directed by Jett C. Espiritu and starring Dolphy, Nora Aunor and Dolphy's son Eric Quizon.
 It is the sequel to the 1979 film Bugoy.
 Produced by RVQ Productions and Shining Star Productions, the film was released on May 7, 1987.
 Critic Justino Dormiendo of the Manila Standard gave the film a negative review for its formulaic and ineffective comedy, and observed that "Contrary to our expectations, Bugoy [...] does not go to congress."

+Synopsis

+Bugoy, an ordinary man with a big heart known for his community service runs for Congress.
+During the campaign, his candid, unfiltered rants against his corrupt political opponent goes viral leading to his unanticipated win and humorous misadventures in the Congress.